rytsikau/ee.Yrewind/README.md

 ## Quick Start
 1. Unpack the downloaded archive
 2. Open 'start.bat' in a text editor, and insert URLs of required streams instead of existing samples
-3. Save 'start.bat', and run it!
+3. Save 'start.bat', and run it

 ## Usage info